 A four-layer implementation is also feasible using layer 1 for signal lines, layer 2 as a ground plane, layer 3 for supply routing, and layer 4 for additional signal routing.
-However, care must be taken to ensure the clock and signal lines are isolated from each other and from the supply lines.
+However, care must be taken to make sure that the clock and signal lines are isolated from each other and from the supply lines.